-Top five questions on health savings accounts (HSAs)
+Five questions and answers about health savings accounts (HSAs)

-To raise awareness and help consumers better navigate open enrollment, UMB participated in the first National HSA Awareness Day through a live Twitter discussion or TweetChat.
-Our experts answered questions to help participants better understand the added benefits of an HSA-qualified plan.
+To celebrate National HSA Awareness Day, our experts answered questions to help you better understand the added benefits of an HSA-qualified plan.

 With open enrollment, many are seeking to better understand their benefit options.
-Below are the top 5 questions about health savings accounts that came out of the National HSA Awareness Day TweetChat.
+Below are the top 5 questions about health savings accounts.

 What are some of the key benefits that health savings accounts bring?